 If you’re serious about finding a solution that meets all the standards laid out we’ve set above, Cocoon Data provides a compelling solution.
 The cloud-based environment enables employees, customers, partners, and suppliers to store and share their confidential information with ease.

 Because Cocoon Data’s file sharing platform was originally designed for the military and intelligence communities, it also brings the highest levels of security and compliance capability, supporting organizations on their journey to certifications such as CMMC.
-In fact, Cocoon Data can help US based suppliers address nearly one third of all current CMMC Practises in just one implementation.
+In fact, Cocoon Data can help US based suppliers address nearly 45% of all current CMMC practices in just one implementation.
 So, it can be done!

 Above all else, Cocoon is designed to be cost effective, and easy to use, with set up taking a little as a few minutes.